-My higher purpose mission is to empower everyone I come in contact with to be awesome.
+My higher purpose mission is to empower everyone I come in contact with to step into their own awesomeness.
 The canvas of my mission is not just my children, it is my wife, my friends, my colleagues, my clients, my book readers, and all those I come in contact with, maybe even you reading this post.

 What is your higher purpose mission in life?